MSBHAILA/django_intern_assignment/README.md

 1. Registet API endpoint : http://127.0.0.1:8000/api/register/

-This endpoint accepts users username, password and the clients name.
+This endpoint is for registering the user, it accepts user's username, password and the clients name.
 The client is related to the User model using Foreign key relation.

 2. http://127.0.0.1:8000/api/artists/